STRATIC Home • Created 2020/4/20 • Updated 2023/2/12 • v0.7 • Read time 9min • Discord

 possible).
 The game was played by Snax (top) versus Sphlem (bottom).

-scored the most points through captures wins that months cash prize which is then
+most points through captures is the winner of that week's cash prize which is then

 distributed evenly between all the accounts that voted on moves that actually got